 If you're having any difficulties using Patient Access, please click here

-Make an appointment with the Doctor (or Nurse if appropriate) when your review is indicated.
+Make an appointment with the Pharmacist or GP when your review is indicated.

-If you run short of medication unexpectedly, your regular Pharmacist may be able to help you pending a repeat prescription being ordered in the normal way.
+If you run short of medication unexpectedly, your regular Chemist may be able to help you pending a repeat prescription being ordered in the normal way.